-In this article, we will show you best practices and web services to set up as EMP.
-Before we start, there are a couple of important details to keep in mind:
+In this article, we'll show you best practices and web services to set up as EMP.
+Before we start, there’s a couple of important details:

-- It is necessary to use the signed certificate for calls from your backend to our HBS platform (e.g. PullEvseData).
+- It’s necessary to use the signed certificate for calls from your backend to our HBS platform (e.g. PullEvseData).

-- Please ensure that the communication between your server and our endpoint URL has been set up properly.
+- We recommend you ensure that the communication between your server and our endpoints URL has been set up properly.

 - You can find examples for each request and endpoint URLs in the code snippets.